outreachy/creative-works-and-scripts/2023-outreachy-celebration/README.md

 The first sticker is the Outreachy logo.
 If you modify this design, please include the "stairs."
 The stairs represent Outreachy helping interns "level up" their skills and take the next steps in their careers.

 The sticker with animals on it is a "manatee mentoring their mentee."
 It represents Outreachy mentors working with their interns.

+## t-shirt

+For this celebration, the shirt has design templates for the front, back, and right hand.
+Front: a sticker with animals: a "manatee mentoring their mentee.
+Back: The first design has an Outreachy logo, a summary of what the program stands for: "Paid Remote Internship, and what we stand to achieve: "Supporting Diversity in Open Source and Open Science."
+Right Hand: A design of locations (in the country flag) where the celebration will be held.